pademinune/Geospatial_data/README.md

 Constraint 1: The total cost of selected polygons must be less that half the total cost of all polygons.

 Constraint 2: No 2 selected polygons can share an edge or point.

+Constraint 3: The total area of selected polygons must be at least 1/4 the area of all polygons.